espadrine/aulx/Readme.md

 To do:

-- Better static analysis for JS,
+- Static type inference for JS,
-- HTML,
+- HTML (including inlined CSS and JS autocompletion),
 - CoffeeScript, SASS, … We can go crazy with this!